 The chips were excellent.
 None of that frozen potato that masquerades as a fry.
 These were skin-on, golden brown on the outside, light and fluffy on the inside, they were little gems of potato delight.

-The sauce complemented the meats rich earthiness layering in another level of flavour over the top, coating, as it did, both the steak and the haggis filling between the beef sandwich. (doesn’t quite flow)
+The sauce complemented the meats rich earthiness layering in another level of flavour over both the steak and the haggis filling.

 Mrs M chose one of the Elph’s specials, pork fillet with black pudding and caramelised apple with a cider cream sauce.
 Although the waitress had advised at the time of taking the order, that this was served with potato dauphinoise and vegetables, the dauphinoise had transformed into a mash and there was no veg.
 But no matter, Mrs M said it was perfectly fine the way it was served.
 There were two fried pork fillets with wedges of caramelised apples and slices of Stornoway black pudding all served with a cider cream sauce.
 The mash was smooth buttery and creamy and provided the base for the dish being the largest component with the remainder sitting proudly atop it.
 Mrs M felt she could have done with one more slice of the pork, however, at only £14.95 that was never going to happen, particularly when this was not a cheap cut of pork.

-How often have you ordered pork in a restaurant which arrives at the table and look just like the stuff your granny used to provide – tough, grey and inedible.
+How often have you ordered pork in a restaurant which arrives at the table and looks just like the stuff your granny used to provide – tough, grey and inedible.
 Not at the Elphinstone, it was truly a delightfully tender, succulent and indeed mouthwatering piece of meat.
 You’ll never go wrong with Stornoway black pudding as an accompaniment.
-If you want to know what it is, click here (Where is the hyperlink?).
-The cider cream sauce was perfectly complementary to the whole dish wrapping it together as a fusion of flavours.
+If you want to know what it is, click here The cider cream sauce was perfectly complementary to the whole dish wrapping it together as a fusion of flavours.

 The following morning we turned up for breakfast which was self-service.
 It’s served at weekends from 7.30 to 9.30am.
 A table had jugs of fruit juices, (apple, grapefruit and orange) which also contained a selection of yoghurts, cereals, and fresh fruits.
 There was also a hot buffet.
 This included fried eggs, bacon, sausage – square and links, beans, haggis, black pudding and freshly grilled half tomatoes.